Google's Enhanced Privacy Disclosure Requirements

 The good news is that if you're already hosting your app on another platform such as the Chrome Web Store, you'll already have the basic information you need to generate a privacy disclosure for the Google Play Store.

-- Disclosure: A summary of your key privacy practices, created using Google's own online template which will go live later in 2021 or early 2022.
+- Disclosure: A summary of your key privacy practices, created using Google's own online template.
 It should be succinct and easy for the average person to read before they use your app.

 How to Comply With the New Privacy Requirements